 Solomon Heights is located in the Brimbank City Council and is subject to the Brimbank Planning Scheme.
-The site is currently in an Industrial 3 Zone (IN3Z) (refer to Attachment 1) and is not covered by any overlay controls.
+The site is currently in an Industrial 3 Zone (IN3Z) (refer to Attachment 1) with an Environmental Significance Overlay Schedule 3 (ESO3) over parts of the site (refer to Attachment 20).